WIPP Board of Directors:

 Elaine brings over 20 years of international agency and advertising experience to her clients in managing television, radio, magazines, newspapers, outdoor and web advertising as well as developing integrated media marketing plans.
 She has directed the strategic development of corporate media activity, handled product placement opportunities, managed Internet exposure, and worked with media, creative, and product placement agencies to develop and implement innovative and efficient advertising plans.
 Elaine has an impressive list of accomplishments even before starting Starling Media Services.
 She worked with Sega to create their first infomercial for the Genesis 32X Launch, "Absolutely Rose Street", exceeding goals for generating awareness, viewer response, and positive press for the platform prior to the product launch.
 Elaine served on the Pico direct response team, evaluating traditional and direct response media to create the optimal media mix for the product.
 Her aggressive approach to testing and refining the media mix helped to improve cost-per-calls by 53% over goal.
 Elaine's expertise was honed during her years as Associate Director of Media at J. Walter Thompson, working on the Corporate, Consumer, and International Sprint businesses.
 She also has entertainment experience from working with Orion Pictures and Mattel Toys at Foote, Cone & Belding.

-Nicolina Stewart, CPA, PFS, CLU, ChFC, President, Capital Management Advisors, Inc., Sarasota, FL
+Nicolina Stewart, CPA, PFS, CLU, ChFC, President, CMA Solutions, Inc., Sarasota, FL

-Nicolina A. Stewart, CPA, PFS, CGMA, CLU, ChFC has been successfully advising wealthy individuals, families and businesses for over 26 years.
-She is President of Capital Management Advisors, Inc. (CMA), a Registered Investment Advisor and CPA Firm headquartered in Sarasota, Florida.
-CMA focuses on Wealth Preservation Services, traditional CPA Firm Services and Federal Grant Procurement and Management – Research, Writing, Administration (Compliance, Reporting, Accounting).
-Nikki earned a Bachelor’s Degree in Accounting in 1985 at the University of Evansville.
-Additionally, she holds life, health and variable annuity licenses and multiple securities licenses in a variety of states.
+Nicolina A. Stewart, CPA, PFS, CGMA, CLU, ChFC has been successfully advising wealthy individuals, families and businesses for over 27 years.
+She is President of CMA Solutions, Inc., which is headquartered in Bradenton, Florida.
+CMA Solutions, Inc. offers insurance and annuity reviews and analysis, pre- and post-retirement planning, estate and succession planning, overall financial planning and consulting services.
+The company serves a diverse set of clients including, but not limited to, divorced and widowed women, women-owned businesses and non-profit organizations.
 Nikki is a frequent speaker on financial topics, has testified before the Senate Small Business Committee on tax topics and is published in various magazines, newspapers and trade publications.
-She also serves on the National Advisory Board for Enterprising Women, Inc., is certified as a Woman-Owned Business by the Women’s Business Enterprise National Council (WBENC), is a member of the Women Presidents Organization (WPO) and the National Association of Women Business Owners (NAWBO).
-She has also published articles for several of women’s organizations, has spoken at their conferences, and has held webinars for their members.
+She also serves on the National Advisory Board for Enterprising Women, Inc., and as Treasurer for the Enterprising Women Foundation, as well as is being certified as a Woman-Owned Business by the Women's Business Enterprise National Council (WBENC).
 Nikki has published articles, been a featured speaker at conferences educating her peers, and has served on several conference committees for the American Institute of Certified Public Accountants (AICPA) and the Florida Institute of Certified Public Accountants (FICPA).
 She is member, and a former Board Member of the Association of CPA Financial Planners, as well as a former member of the All-Star Financial Group.

 Leticia Vélez, President and CEO, Chicago Mini Bus Travel, Franklin Park, IL